EconForge/Dolo.jl/docs/src/modeling_language.md

 A dolo model consists in the following 4 or 5 parts:

--   a symbols section where all symbols used in the model must be defined
+-   a `symbols` section where all symbols used in the model must be defined
--   an equations containing the list of equations
+-   an `equations` section containing the list of equations
--   a calibration section providing numeric values for the symbols
+-   a `calibration` section providing numeric values for the symbols
+-   an `exogenous` section describes the exogenous process
+-   a `domain` function defining boundaries for state-space
--   an options section containing additional informations
+-   an options `options` section provides additional options, regarding the discretization of endogenous variables
--   a covariances or markov\_chain section where exogenous shocks are defined

 These section have context dependent rules.
 We now review each of them in detail:

 ### Declaration section

-This section is introduced by the symbols keyword.
+This section is introduced by the `symbols` keyword.
 All symbols appearing in the model must be defined there.

 Symbols must be valid Julia identifiers (alphanumeric not beginning with a number) and are case sensitive.
 Greek letters (save for lambda